 5.1 Ideal Pairings

-- Cheeses: Goat cheese, aged cheddar, or a creamy Brie.
+- Cheeses: Goat cheese, aged cheddar, or Brie

-- Spreads: Pâté, tapenade, or a rich caramelized onion spread.
+- Spreads: Pâté, tapenade, or caramelized onion spread

 5.2 Presentation Tips

-- Garnish with fresh herbs or edible flowers for a visually appealing touch.
+- Add fresh herbs or edible flowers on top for color.

 Section 6: FAQs About Sourdough Crackers